Sunil1208/crwn-clothing/README.md

 > - We get a querySnapshot object from our collectionReference object.
 > - We can check if there are any documents in the collection by calling the .empty property which returns a boolean.
 > - We can get all the documents in the collection by calling the .docs property.
 It returns an array of our documents as documentSnapshot objects.

+#### **Redux Thunk**

+> - A piece of middleware that allows us to fire functions.
+> - If redux-thunk middleware is enabled, any time you attempt to dispacth a function instead of an object, the middleware will call that function with dispatch method itself as the first argument.